iboing/iboing.github.io/index.md

 ## Honors and Awards

 **[Honors]**
 - [2021] Wuwenjun-Outstanding Ph.D.
-Dissertation Award in CAAI (Chinese Association for Arti cial Intelligence)
+Dissertation Award in CAAI (Chinese Association for Artificial Intelligence)
 - [2021] Outstanding Graduates in Beijing
 - [2021] Outstanding Graduates in Peking University
 - [2020] Presidential Fellowship in Peking University